okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/use-idp-to-sign-in/index.md

 If something is configured incorrectly, the authorization response contains error information to help you resolve the issue.

 > **Note:** With Sign In with Apple, when a user signs in, Apple offers the user the option to either share their email address or hide it.
 If the user chooses to hide their email address, Apple generates a random email address and sends that to Okta.
+However, Apple maintains the mapping between this random email address and the user's original email address.
 The user must choose the **Share My Email** option if you want to link the user's Apple account to an existing account in Okta.
+A user can choose this option only when the user is signing in with Apple to Okta for the first time.

 There are four primary ways to kick off the sign-in flow.